Austin Freeman

-Austin Mambu Freeman, Jr. (born May 6, 1989) is an American professional basketball player for San Carlos of the Dominican Torneo de Baloncesto Superior (TBS).
+Austin Mambu Freeman Jr. (born May 6, 1989) is an American basketball coach and former player.
+He is currently an assistant coach at Morgan State University.
 He played college basketball at Georgetown University.

 High school & college career

 Freeman attended DeMatha Catholic High School in Hyattsville, Maryland until 2007.
 In his junior year at DeMatha he averaged 17.9 points, 7.1 rebounds and 3.4 assists per game, while in his senior year he improved his averages to 23.1 points, 7 rebounds and 4 assists per game.
 He was selected for the McDonald's All-American Game and for the Jordan Brand Classic in 2007.

 He played college basketball with Georgetown, playing in the Big East Conference of the NCAA Division I, from 2007 to 2011.

 Prior to the 2010–11 season, Freeman was named the pre-season Big East Conference Men's Basketball Player of the Year.

 He would not win the end-of season award, though he did make the All-Big East First Team.